 - To comply with any legal obligation such as to share data with law enforcement;

 - To facilitate the historical archiving of all Spotlight public profiles/titles both in print and digital formats.

-We sometimes share personal information with carefully selected and trusted third parties.
+We share personal information with carefully selected and trusted third parties when required.
 Wherever possible only information contained within your public profile would be released to such third parties.
 To keep your data safe and maintain your privacy we have the following approach: